โ™ป๏ธAP Environmental Science

 Nuclear Fusion

-• Combining light nuclei (typically hydrogen isotopes) releases enormous energy by converting mass to energy according to E=mc2E = mc^2—the same process powering the sun
+• Combining light nuclei (typically hydrogen isotopes like deuterium and tritium) releases enormous energy by converting mass to energy according to E=mc2E = mc^2.
+This is the same process that powers the sun.

-• Virtually limitless fuel from hydrogen isotopes in seawater, with minimal long-lived radioactive waste compared to fission
+• Virtually limitless fuel from hydrogen isotopes found in seawater, with minimal long-lived radioactive waste compared to fission.

-• Technical barriers include achieving and sustaining the extreme temperatures (>100>100 million °C) and pressures needed for fusion reactions—not yet commercially viable
+• Technical barriers include achieving and sustaining the extreme temperatures (over 100100 million ยฐC) and pressures needed for fusion reactions.
+Despite decades of research, no fusion reactor has yet produced more energy than it consumes in a sustained, commercially viable way.

 Quick Reference Table